astuder/CounterLib-Energia/README.md

     }

 With the shorter measurement period for fast signals, the inaccuracy due to overhead becomes more significant.
 For example, with a signal at 740 KHz my test setup reports 795 KHz.

-Because this overhead is fairly constant, we can compensate that error by measuring a known signal and then add/subtract the measured difference, e.g. by changing the line above to:
+This is when dividers become useful.
+By measuring a for long period, the effect of the overhead is reduced.
+When dividing 1 MHz by 8, the counter will only reach 12500 in 100ms, a value that fits well within the 16 bit counter.

+	MyCounter.reset(8);
+	delay(100);
-    Serial.print(((MyCounter.read() + 5) / 10) - 55);
+	Serial.print((MyCounter.read() + 5) / 100 * 8);

+With the minor changes above, my test setup now reports xx KHz. (test to be done)

 ## Caveats
 * P1.0 is also used for LED1, you may need to remove the LED1 jumper if the signal source is not strong enough to drive the LED
 * On the MSP430F5529LP, you have to use the upper pin of the LED1 jumper to input the signal